Mulan-94/scrappy/README.rst

 Each of the scripts has a help text that is accessible via the `-h` flag.
 Please consult that for more information on the parameters required to ran the individual scripts.

+This project began as a custom script for Pictor A field, but is now able to support any field provided a source mask is given.
+Parts of the rm-synthesis tools availed in this script evolved from those by Lerato Baidoo @sebokolodi and have been modified to suite our needs.